 - The log of the daily application usage on the participant’s laptop (e.g., 4 hours of Word and 1 hour of Email usage the morning before the deadline).

-For the four experimental days, CPL will make available to the participant a well-appointed office with a window in the new Health 1 Building (HBS 1).
-The identity of the participant will be kept confidential and all of her/his data will be identified by a code name.
-The participant can also request the exclusion of the visual video from the dataset.
-In this case, CPL will publish only the derived facial expressions (meta-data), which carry no identifying information.
+For the four experimental days, we will make available to the participant a well-appointed office with window in the new Health and Biomedical Sciences Building (HBSB) 1.
+The identity of the participant will be kept confidential and all her/his data will be identified by a code name.
+The participant can also request the exclusion of the visual video form the dataset.
+In this case, we will publish only the derived facial expressions (meta-data), which carry no identifying information.

-Upon the completion of the four-day protocol, participants will receive a $200 Amazon gift card.
-When participants communicate the fate of their proposal or paper, they will receive a $50 Amazon gift card.
+Upon the completion of the four-day protocol, participants will receive an $200 Amazon gift card.
+When participants communicate the fate their proposal or paper, will receive an $50 Amazon gift card.
 Hence, the total remuneration for full participation would be $250 per subject.

 The study protocol has been approved by the Institutional Review Board (IRB) of the University of Houston.
 Please contact the investigator, Prof. Ioannis Thomas Pavlidis for further information and to initiate your enrollment.